Brazil Chimarrão Yerba Mate Introduction and How To Prepare It

 The Traditional Way

 This is the ‘proper’ way of doing it, but it requires some practice.
-For this method, you will need a vira-mate (it will depend on the size of your cuia) which is a circle cover for the top.
+For this method, you can use a vira-mate (it will depend on the size of your cuia) which is a circle cover for the top.
 Optionally, you can just use your hand to cover the cuia.

 - If you are using a cuia, fill it with erva-mate until you reach the neck of the cuia.
 If using a gourd, this would be approximately 2/3 to 3/4.